-ARLINGTON, Va.—Scientists at the U.S. Defense Advanced Research Projects Agency (DARPA) in Arlington, Va., are asking industry to develop staring infrared sensors able to provide long-term persistent surveillance from unmanned aerial vehicles (UAVs).
+ARLINGTON, Va., 16 Dec.
+2009.
+Scientists at the U.S. Defense Advanced Research Projects Agency (DARPA) in Arlington, Va., are asking industry to develop staring infrared sensors able to provide long-term persistent surveillance from unmanned aerial vehicles.

-To do this, DARPA wants to develop wide-field-of-view IR airborne sensors to provide 24-hour surveillance with frame rates and resolutions able to detect and track people on foot—particularly in cities at night.
-The sensor system must fit on Predator unmanned vehicles or smaller UAVs.
+To do this, DARPA wants to develop wide-field-of-view IR airborne sensors to provide 24-hour surveillance with frame rates and resolutions able to detect and track people on foot -- particularly in cities at night.
+The sensor system must fit on Predator unmanned aerial vehicles (UAVs) or smaller UAVs.

 The two components of ARGUS-IR will be a wide-field-of-view infrared sensor system, using long-wave infrared or mid-wave infrared spectral bands.